uhire/uhire.github.io/index.md

 - It's pretty cool that you can look at all the companies and isolate the ones you're interested in.
 - The landing page looks pretty messy.
 Too much going on.

+## Fred Sanford
+- Being able to see the location on the map is great.
+...think of more